sgladkoff/goldpan/docs/interpretisto.md

-# Interpretisto: the simultaneous interpreting platform
+# Interpretisto: a Simultaneous Interpreting Platform

 **Interpretisto** is a platform that enables you to conduct conference calls and host online and onsite events with simultaneous interpretation.